Your Guide to Proactive Leaksite Monitoring

 While your technical team works on containment, you need to manage the flow of information.
 A clear communication plan prevents panic, misinformation, and legal missteps.
 Your plan should identify key stakeholders, including your executive team, legal counsel, your incident response team, and potentially law enforcement.
 Intelligence gathered from monitoring the specific ransomware group can inform your strategy, helping you understand their tactics and what to expect next.
 You’ll need to prepare clear, concise, and honest messaging for employees, customers, and regulators, tailored to what they need to know.
 Having these communication templates ready before an incident occurs is a crucial part of effective preparation.

-Plan for recovery and restoration
+Step 3: Plan for Recovery and Restoration

 Once the immediate threat is contained, the focus shifts to getting your business back online safely.
 This isn't a race; it's a deliberate process.
 The first step is to ensure the malware has been completely eradicated from your systems.
 Then, you can begin restoring data from clean, verified backups.
 Use the intelligence from your investigation to harden your defenses, patching the vulnerabilities the attackers exploited and strengthening access controls.
 By identifying what data was exposed early on, you can prioritize recovery efforts and take steps to protect affected individuals.
 A solid incident response plan ensures this process is methodical, documented, and focused on building a more resilient environment.